 Ntpd is configured using rc.conf(5)

-variables and /etc/ntp.conf
+variables and /etc/ntp.conf, as detailed

 in the following sections.